 Further guidance on applying to the RMC Graduate School can be found in the Graduate Calendar and through the Office of Graduate Studies and Research.
 You should also see the Application to Graduate Studies Form and the current RMC Academic Fees.
 The Calendar is the ultimate source of information and can answer most questions.

 The Calendar describes admissions guidelines and requirements.

-To be admitted to study in the ECE department as a “Regular” Master’s Graduate Student the applicant must hold a degree from a recognized university with at least second class honours (a B- or 70% or the GPA equivalent) in an appropriate field of Engineering or Applied Science.
+To be admitted to study in the Department of ECE as a “Regular” Master’s Graduate Student the applicant must hold a degree from a recognized university with at least second class honours (a B- or 70% or the GPA equivalent) in an appropriate field of Engineering or Applied Science.
 In exceptional cases, applicants with an honours degree in a related field of undergraduate study or those who do not receive second class honours in their undergraduate studies may be accepted as a “Provisional” Graduate Student.
 Such an acceptance will require successful completion of additional graduate or undergraduate courses beyond the usual degree requirement.

 To be admitted to study as a Doctoral student, the applicant must normally hold a research-oriented, thesis-pattern Masters degree in an appropriate field of Engineering or Applied Science.